ObaroJoseph/Sentiment-Analysis/README.md

 - Generation of meaningful interpretations and insights.

 ## About Data
-A total collection of 150,000 tweets dating from January 31st and February 15th,2023  were obtained through the Twitter API using Python Open source library, snsscrape.
+A total collection of 150,000 tweets dating from January 31st and February 15th,2023  were obtained through the Twitter API using Python Open source library, snscrape.
 These tweets were extracted by utilizing search queries corresponding to the official Twitter handles of the prominent presidential candidates, namely @PeterObi, @Atiku, and @OfficialAbat.
 For avoidance of bias, 50,000 tweets were mined from each handles.
 The data contains 11 columns and the description is given below.

 Variable Names  |  Description :--------------:|:---------------------------------------------------: